MacrosystemsEDDIE/module6_R/README.md

 ## Other files

-In addition, this repository and all student repositories include most of the files and folders found here:
+In addition, this repository includes the following files and folders:

 - `README.md` a general overview of the repository in markdown format.
 - `lesson.md` a description of the assignment.
 - `rubric.md` the rubric for how the module will be assessed.
 - `.gitignore` an optional file, used to ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.
 - `*.Rproj` an R-Project file created by RStudio for its own configuration of the repo files.
 Some people prefer to `.gitignore` this file.
-It is optional for team repos to ignore or commit their own `<REPO-NAME>.Rproj` file.
-- `/module_admin` a folder containing data and code required for continued maintenance and development of the module.
-This folder is not needed to run the module.
-Students and instructors can `.gitignore` this folder.
+- `/module_admin` a folder containing data and code required to run the module.
+This folder is needed to complete module activities but students and instructors do not need to modify anything in this folder to run the module.

 ## How to run the module